geotools/geotools/docs/user/unsupported/swt/rcp.rst

 Adding the layer addition as menu commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One last thing we will add is a command to load shapefiles from the filesystem.
+One last thing we will add is a command to load shapefiles from the file system.
 This just to show how to retrieve the map panel in case the view is not directly accessible.

 1. First you create a command through the proper extension point.
 It should look like this::